lifebit-ai/jax-tutorial/README.md

 [Deploit](https://lifebit.ai/deploit) is a bioinformatics platform, developed by Lifebit, where you can run your analysis over the Cloud/AWS.

 ### a) Creating an account
 First, create an account/log in [here](https://deploit.lifebit.ai/register).
-You will get $10 free credits.
-If you prefer you can connect & use your own AWS account/credentials.
+For the purposes of this worksop you can setup a Deploit account with $10 free credit.
+After this workshop you may choose to connect your cloud account to access your own data & compute

 ![create_deploit_account](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/create_deploit_account.png)